Chattanooga Personal Injury Lawyers

 Adrenaline flow prevents most accident injury victims from even recognizing the pain of an injury until hours or days after the incident.
 That’s why it’s so important to seek medical advice anytime you are involved in an accident.
 Insurance company reps are well-versed in arguing for their best interests in an accident claim.
 If you delay medical treatment the insurance company may use that against you.
 Documentation of an injury as soon as possible after an accident keeps the settlement claim in your court.

 The McMahan Law Firm prides itself on being an experienced personal injury law firm in the state of Tennessee with an office location in Chattanooga.
 Our firm has been serving East Tennessee since 1995 and handle cases such as auto accidents, truck accidents, motorcycle accidents, and social security disability.
-To schedule a consultation with one of our practicing attorneys, please give us a call at 888-669-3470, or complete our inquiry contact form.
+To schedule a consultation with one of our Chattanooga personal injury lawyers, please give us a call at 888-669-3470, or complete our inquiry contact form.